Chris-Bortel/Reading-Notes/class01.md

 ```
 Make sure to use both opening and closing tags.
- - Tags act as container that tell you about the content.
+ - Tags act as container that tell you about the content

  ***********